Lichen Sclerosus (cont.)

 Comment on this

 Surgery is normally a good option for men.
 Circumcision (removing the foreskin on the penis) is the most widely used therapy for men with lichen sclerosus.
 The disease usually does not come back.
-Surgery is normally not a good option for women.
-When the lichen sclerosus patches are removed from the genitals of women and girls, they usually come back.
+Surgery is not a good option for women.
+When the lichen sclerosus lesions are removed from the genitals of women and girls, they usually come back.

 You need regular followup by a doctor because using these creams and ointments for a long time can cause: